jamesloper/focus-router/README.md

 <img src="https://jamesloper.com/assets/focus.png" height="92" alt="Focus Router"/>
 </center>

-**This router is the most golfed router ever made, but it's also NO slouch!** Focus Router is used across all my companies (and one has multi-million dollar revenue), and is in use in 4 personal projects.
+**This router is the most golfed router ever made, but it's also no slouch!** Focus Router is used across all my companies (and one has multi-million dollar revenue), and is in use in 4 personal projects.

 ## The Focus Router Mission